Ashish2441/CharterApp/README.md

 - `components/CustomerTable.jsx`: component having logic and jsx part
 - `components/TransactionDetails.jsx`: transaction details logic
 - `components/FilterBar.js`: component having months and year logic for dropdown

+## IMP NOTE :  we have used React-query for api call instead of useEffect below is main diffrence
+useEffect + fetch is like building everything manually: you fetch data, manage loading and error states, and update your state.
+It gives full control but requires more boilerplate.

+useQuery, on the other hand, is a powerful abstraction from React Query that automatically handles loading, error, caching, and background refetching for you.
+It makes data-fetching declarative, efficient, and easier to manage, especially in apps with shared or frequently-changing data.

+## React query and react toast for logging:
+React Query (@tanstack/react-query)
+React Query is a powerful data-fetching library for managing server state in React applications.
+It simplifies API requests with built-in caching, background updates, and automatic re-fetching.

+React Hot Toast (react-hot-toast)
+React Hot Toast provides lightweight and customizable toast notifications for React apps.
+It's used to show success, error, and loading messages in a user-friendly way.